Bstn1802/AutoReconnect/README.md

   Properly shows the mod icon, name and author and provides a link for the curseforge project page and the github issues page
 * [AuthMe](https://www.curseforge.com/minecraft/mc-mods/auth-me) <br>
-  Pauses the countdown if you click on the Re-authenticate button to revalidate the session of the game
+  Cancels the countdown if you click on the Re-authenticate button to revalidate the session of the game

-### Common questions

-* _Can I change the delay?_<br>
-  Yes, you finally can with the latest version of this mod.
-* _Forge version?_<br>
-  Simply no. I am not interested in developing mods using Forge.
-* _Version for 1.13.x or lower?_<br>
-  Fabric does not exist for those versions.
-* _Version for 1.14.x or 1.15.x?_<br>
-  If there is enough demand for it I might make a version for those versions of the game.

 ### Screenshots